finos/symphony-wdk/docs/deployment.md

 String.
 It can be set as an environment variable in the run configuration.
 Not setting the management-token and keeping its default value disables the management api.

+`wdk.properties.schedule.pool-size`: The size of threads to keep in the pool for scheduled jobs.
+Default to 20.
+It can be set as an environment variable in the run configuration.

 ### BDK specific configuration

 Symphony backend URL and credentials are configured as any bot.
 The BDK documentation applies here: